expo/react-native-action-sheet/README.md

 The goal of this library is to mimic the native iOS and Android ActionSheets as closely as possible.

-This library can also be used with on web with Expo.
+This library can also be used in the browser with Expo for web.

 ### Universal Props